ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 client MUST discard SCTs that are not signed by a known log and SHOULD store the remaining SCTs together with the corresponding certificate chain for later retrieval.

-An HTTPS client may also acquire STHs by asking its supported logs for the current STH directly, or via some other (currently unspecified) mechanism.

 When the client later reconnects to any HTTPS server for the same domain it again receives a set of SCTs.
 The client MUST update its